Pallav46/ProxyServer/README.md

 - **Configurable**: All routing, upstreams, and rate limits are defined in a YAML config file.
 - **Load Balancing**: Built-in round-robin load balancing across upstreams.
 - **Rate Limiting**: Per-path and global rate limiting support.
+- **Caching**: Implements a caching mechanism to reduce latency and improve performance by storing frequently accessed responses.
 - **Extensible**: Easily add new rules, upstreams, or headers.
 - **Type-Safe**: Uses Zod for runtime config validation.
 - **Robust Error Handling**: Clear error messages and status codes for all failure scenarios.